 Glassdoor is an excellent source of salary information.
 A lot can be gleaned from the site.
 But before you see a number and establish that as your touchstone, be sure to drill down a bit and make it more specific to your location and experience level.

-For example, according to Glassdoor “Product Manager” salaries in San Francisco average $140K per year.
-But drop your experience level to 0-1 years and the average dips to $120K.
-Assume that job is at a smaller company (0-50 employees) and it’s down to $100K.
+For example, according to Glassdoor’s “Product Manager,” salaries in San Francisco average $140K per year.
+But drop your experience level to 0-1 years, and the average dips to $120K.
+Assume that job is at a smaller company (0-50 employees), and it’s down to $100K.

-Title also makes a difference.
-For Associate Product Managers in San Francisco, the average is $105K, for a Senior Product Manager it’s $167K, and for a Director it’s $194K.
+The title also makes a difference.
+For example, for Associate Product Managers in San Francisco, the average is $105K.
+For a Senior Product Manager, it’s $167K; and for a Director, it’s $194K.

-And of course, location is a huge factor in compensation.
-Move those jobs to Dallas and now a Product Manager averages $105K and the average Director pulls in $151K.
-In Pittsburgh an average Product Manager is getting $89K and a Director makes $129K.
+And, of course, location is a massive factor in compensation.
+Move those jobs to Dallas, and now a Product Manager averages $105K, and the average Director pulls in $151K.
+An average Product Manager is getting $89K in Pittsburgh, and a Director makes $129K.

 And Glassdoor isn’t your only source for this info.
-Indeed will tell you the average product manager makes $87K in Tampa and $91K in St. Louis.
+Indeed, the average product manager makes $87K in Tampa and $91K in St. Louis.

-Not surprisingly, you can infer that bigger companies pay more, companies in more expensive markets pay more and more senior positions obviously command a higher rate.
-Therefore make sure your benchmarking is as specific as possible to your experience along with the job, company and location you’re negotiating about.
+Not surprisingly, you can infer that more prominent companies pay more.
+Companies in more expensive markets pay more and more senior positions, obviously command a higher rate.
+Therefore make sure your benchmarking is as specific as possible to your experience along with the job, company, and location you’re negotiating about.
 And remember that any metric you find is going to be part of a range of salaries.
 Some people are at the high end and others on the lower side, so expecting the “average” amount may be a stretch depending on your experience and the company’s finances.

-Because the market for talent is so dynamic, these current listings are just as valuable as the Glassdoor-style info because it doesn’t include “legacy” salaries that might be in place from better or worse economic climates.
+Because the market for talent is so dynamic, these current listings are just as valuable as the Glassdoor-style info.
+It doesn’t include “legacy” salaries that might be in place from better or worse economic climates.
 It also gives you a little more leverage because these salaries aren’t theoretical—it’s what companies are willing to pay for a similar job this very moment.

 3 Tips for Negotiating Your Product Management Salary